 The International Economic Justice League, Inc. (IEJL) is a California nonprofit 501 (c)(3) corporation, founded in 2016, with the mission to abate corruption.
-To accomplish this objective, IEJL is establishing a community of ethical commerce among Future Leaders through IEJL sponsored content and activities.
+To accomplish this objective, IEJL is empowering a community to stop corruption.

-IEJL is a team of dedicated and passionate individuals who are taking steps towards eliminating corruption, through the utilization of education, peer-support and mentoring in countries desiring economic justice for its citizens.
+IEJL is a team of dedicated and passionate individuals who are taking steps towards eliminating corruption.
 Students and alumni from around the world are spearheading IEJL to accomplish the objective of a brighter and more ethical future.

 Planting the Seeds

 Pledges: The Foundation of IEJL

 The future leaders who join IEJL are called "Pledges" due to the requirement that they register on the IEJL website (free of charge) and sign a pledge of ethical behavior.
 IEJL primarily recruits early career stage employees, college/university students, and anyone who supports an ethical culture.
-These Pledges serve as the backbone of IEJL’s ethically conscious community.
+These Pledges serve as the backbone of IEJL’s community.
 Targeting these future leaders is essential to IEJL’s mission, as they will serve as catalysts for ethical change.

 What We Do

 A Rewards Based System

-Pledges are enrolled in IEJL’s programs, which are designed to increase their level of ethical awareness.
+Pledges are enrolled in IEJL’s programs, which are designed to increase their awareness of corruption and abuses of power.
 Pledges earn points for participating in these programs.
 As points accumulate, Pledges earn ranks of Bronze, Silver, Gold and Platinum.
 The higher their rank, the deeper discounts and better benefits they earn.
 The idea is to reward these future leaders for acting ethically so they will continue these practices in their future careers.
-There are multiple programs sponsored by IEJL in which Pledges can earn points.
+Pledges can earn points through multiple programs sponsored by IEJL.